-Susan Collins says she’ll vote against Trump EPA pick
+Susan Collins says she’ll vote against Trump’s EPA pick

 “I reject the false choice of pitting the environment against the economy because for much of the state of Maine, the economy and the environment are inextricably linked,” she said.

 A vote to confirm Pruitt is expected later this week.
-Collins said in keeping with her past practice, regardless of which party is in the White House, she will vote for cloture on Pruitt’s nomination so that every member of the Senate can have a clear, up or down vote.
+Collins said in keeping with her past practice, regardless of which party is in the White House, she will vote for cloture on Pruitt’s nomination so that every member of the Senate can have a clear, up-or-down vote.

 “But I will vote no on Mr. Pruitt’s confirmation,” she said.